opnfv/fuel/docs/release/installation/installation.instruction.rst

 ``SDF``
 ~~~~~~~

-Scenario Descriptor Files are not yet implemented in the OPNFV Fuel ``Hunter``
+Scenario Descriptor Files are not yet implemented in the OPNFV Fuel ``Iruya``
 release.

 Instead, embedded OPNFV Fuel scenarios files are locally available in